 Fermented millet porridge is a traditional breakfast in a number of countries spanning Europe, Asia, and Africa, where millet is an affordable and sustainable crop.

-Fermentation improves the digestibility and increases the nutritional value of the millet, for a wholesome breakfast.
-It’s also gluten-free, wholegrain, vegan and zero-waste!
+Fermentation improves the digestibility and increases the nutritional value of the millet, for a wholesome breakfast option.
+It’s also gluten-free, wholegrain, vegan, and zero-waste!

 Types of fermented millet

-- This fermented millet porridge follows the traditional method for making Nigerian Ogi.
+The recipe below follows a method similar to that of Nigerian Ogi.
 The millet is milled before fermenting, which results in a very smooth and creamy cereal.

 - Whole fermented millet is not ground before fermentation.
 The texture after cooking is similar to polenta.
-It also makes a nice, thicker porridge.
+It also makes a nice, thick porridge.

 - Dosas are South Indian-style crepes that can be made from fermented lentils and millet.

 - Ragi Malt is a thick beverage made from millet flour.
 It can be fermented after cooking for improved digestibility.